 So if we couple the data sequence $Y_1,Y_2,\ldots$ with a corresponding sequence $W_1,W_2,\ldots$ of independent $\unif(0,1)$ random variables that we generate, then we can proceed by constructing an IM for predicting $Y_{n+1}$ by using the random set $\S^{w_{n+1}}$ corresponding to the observed value $w_{n+1}$ of $W_{n+1}$.
 This produces a $w_{n+1}$-dependent plausibility contour

 It follows immediately from \eqref{eq:vw} that

 with the probability taken over $(Y^{n+1}, W_{n+1})$ now, which implies that exact coverage probability for the corresponding {\em randomized} prediction plausibility region.
+Strong Type-2 validity holds as well.
 One will also immediately recognize $\pi^{w_{n+1}}(y_{n+1}; y^n)$ as conformal prediction's ``smoothed p-value'' in, e.g., Equation~(2.20) of \citet{Vovk:2005}.